KRMisha/Makefile/README.md

 2. Inside the `external` directory, create a `<library-name>` sudirectory to contain the library's files.
 3. Build or download the library's compiled files and add them to `external/<library-name>`.

-    You may wish to instead add the library as a Git submodule inside the `external` directory to make updates easier.
+    You may instead prefer to add the library as a Git submodule inside the `external` directory to make updates easier.

 4. Add the library's header files to the preprocessor's search path: add `-Iexternal/<library-name>/include` to the `INCLUDES` variable at line 19 of the Makefile.
 5. Add the library's compiled files to the linker's search path: add `-Lexternal/<library-name>/lib` to the `LDFLAGS` variable at line 30 of the Makefile.
 6. Link with the library: add `-l<library-name>` to the `LDLIBS` variable at line 33 of the Makefile.

-    Depending on the library, more than one library name may need to be added with the `-l` flag.
-Refer to your library's documentation for the names to use with the `-l` flag in this step.
+    Depending on the library, more than one library name may need to be added with the `-l` option.
+Refer to your library's documentation for the names to use with the `-l` option in this step.

     Note: for macOS, you may need to link your library using `-framework` rather than `-l`.